Broccoli Rabe with Tuscan Crumbs

 - 1 teaspoon salt

 - Place bread in a food processor; cover and process until coarse crumbs are formed.
 In a large skillet, heat butter and 1 teaspoon oil.
-Add the crumbs, parsley, thyme and lemon peel; cook until toasted.
+Add the crumbs, parsley, thyme and lemon zest; cook until toasted.
 Set aside.

 - Fill a Dutch oven two-thirds full with water; bring to a boil.
 Trim 1/2 in. from broccoli rabe stems; discard any coarse or damaged leaves.
 Rinse broccoli rabe in cold water and cut into 2-in. pieces.
 Add to boiling water.
 Reduce heat; simmer, uncovered, for 1-2 minutes or until crisp-tender.
 Drain.

 - In a large skillet over medium heat, cook garlic in remaining oil for 1 minute.
 Add pepper flakes; cook and stir 30 seconds longer.
 Add the broccoli rabe, cheese, currants and salt; heat through.
 Transfer to a serving dish; sprinkle with toasted crumbs.
-Yield: 12 servings (2/3 cup each).